szariii/arkanoid_level_creator/README.md

 In this app you can create your own level to arkanoid game.
 To save your progress save it to file.
-You can open menu with actions by right mouse click
+You can open menu with actions by RMB

 ##You can alsow use shortcuts for some actions like:
 <ul>